 - Slicker brushes – These are useful for the canine breeds with medium or wavy hair, such as Retrievers, Cocker Spaniels, and St. Bernard.
 These brushes have little, firmly stuffed short wire pins.

 - Rakes – These are best for canine breeds with long hair and thick undercoats, for example, Border Collies, German Shepherds, and Chow Chows.

 Use these before the spring hits.
 Spring is the season when canines’ winter coats start to dry off and fall.
 But don’t worry, they will regain their coat in no time.
 For dogs with shorter coats, you can use an elastic curry brush to de-shed.

 Canines with long or thick coats will require better tools like an undercoat de-tangling rake or a shedding blade.
 Once they shed all the dry hair, you can use the best vacuum for pet hair to keep your apartment clean.
 You can always take them to a professional groomer before the spring hits!

 Give regular baths to your dog

 Regular baths are a good idea but remember that over-washing can bring about dry skin, which makes their fur coat shed more.
 Learn about your puppy’s breed thoroughly to find out about their bathing requirements, or ask your veterinarian.

 Blow-drying after a shower can be useful if your canine has a long coat.
 You can also towel-dry your puppy and let them shake off the wetness!

-We hope the above mentioned steps will help you control the excessive shedding issue in your dog.
-If you have any query, feel free to contact us or mention your questions in the comment section below!
+We hope the above-mentioned steps will help you control the excessive shedding issue in your dog.
+If you have any queries, feel free to contact us or mention your questions in the comment section below!